Wednesday, 30 March 2022

 Barrie Pattison - 2022

-Wednesday 9 March 2022
+Wednesday, 9 March 2022

 ABLAZE.

 Time was we were seeing quite a bit of New Zealand production and things like John Reid's Middle Aged Spread, Geof Murphey's Goodby Pork Pie and Murray Ball's Footrot Flats were lively and unexpected - better than the films being made in Australia.
-Well those days are gone but the odd New Zealand film still makes it’s way onto TV here - usually in the middle of the night, like 2019’s Ablaze directed by Joshua Frizzell and crewed by people whose background like his was in series TV.
+Well, those days are gone but the odd New Zealand film still makes it’s way onto TV here - usually in the middle of the night, like 2019’s Ablaze directed by Joshua Frizzell and crewed by people whose background like his was in series TV.

 Ablaze - Bruce Hopkins, David Van Horn.

-This one is a scaled down disaster movie dealing with a Xmas 1947 fire which engulfed Ballantyne’s department store in Christchurch.
+This one is a scaled-down disaster movie dealing with a Xmas 1947 fire which engulfed Ballantyne’s department store in Christchurch.
 It gets some attention immediately for being in black and white ‘scope and attempting accurate period.

 However it looks as if the makers have overreached themselves in trying for a big store movie.
 What they put on screen is less convincing than Ladies in Black or even the Marx Brothers and Norman Wisdom, let alone the three exceptional French films of Zola’s “Au bonheur des dames” - Julien Duvivier’s late silent, André Cayatte’s 1943 turn and Pot Bouille by Duvivier again in 1957.

 The New Zealanders seem to be working too hard, foregrounding a snotty floor walker who snubs a visitor in shirt sleeves and isn’t above making off with stock, putting moves on the shop girls and having a quiet smoke in the store room.
-By contrast dress maker Hannah Marshall is concealing her pregnancy and is relieved when her severe supervisor re-assures her that she’ll be re-hired after her confinement.
+By contrast, dress maker Hannah Marshall is concealing her pregnancy and is relieved when her severe supervisor re-assures her that she’ll be re-hired after her confinement.
 The girls are shown to be exploited (“I’ve never been to the races.
 I can’t afford it”) The dressmakers and milliners are at panic stations because they have to outfit current Miss New Zealand Mary Wootton and the auditors are in, getting all owner Mark Mitchinson’s attention.

-Despite considerable effort, we never have the feel that all this is happening in a sprawling three story fire trap.
+Despite considerable effort, we never have the feeling that all this is happening in a sprawling three story fire trap.
 The elevator with it’s light up indicator is clearly the art director’s show piece but it comes as a surprise a couple of reels in to find that the store has a spacious Tea Room.

 Parallel with this we get the fire service in shiny brass helmets struggling after an inadequate preparation.
 The warden has to use the street pay kiosk to phone the fire in and they discover